 The Rockefeller Centre is probably most known for the Top of the Rock Observation Deck.
 Obviously when planning things to do in NYC in the rain an observation deck isn’t the best thing to do.
 But there is a lot to do at the Rockefeller Centre.
 For starters, you can do an NBC studio Tour, or a Radio City Stage Tour.
 If they don’t float your boat, you can even do a Rockefeller Centre Tour for $25 which guides you though the history of the building.

 Grand Central is not only a transport hub, it is also a New York City icon.
 It is also one of the best touristy things to do in NYC in the rain.
 The building itself is incredible with impressive chandeliers and designs.
 Make sure you pop in for some photos, and whilst you are there grab some food or do some shopping.
+You can also do a Grand Central Secrets tour like this one.
+For instance did you know there is a hidden tennis court in the station?
+Neither did we!

 Go on a shopping spree